ahakoby/demo/README.md

-# English to russian translater by Dictionary API documentation of "skyeng"
+# English/Russian Dictionary by API documentation of "skyeng"

 # MVVM
 # Clean